 Development Projects on Auxiliary Property

 All auxiliary organization development projects on auxiliary organization property shall comply with requirements in the following policies: Real Property Development Projects, CSU Contracts and Procurement, and CSU Sustainability Policy.
 The Real Property Development Projects policy shall apply to projects initiated by auxiliaries in partnerships with CSU, private sector entities or other public sector organizations on land owned by either CSU, the auxiliaries, the private sector entities or other public sector organizations.
-In addition, this policy may apply to development on private property involving affiliation agreements with the campus or its auxiliaries.
-These agreements with a third party for a partnership project on private property which will be affiliated with the campus and will not be funded in whole or part by public funds, shall be approved by the Chancellor, Executive Vice Chancellor and Chief Financial Officer or designee.
+In addition, this policy may apply to development on private property involving affiliation agreements with the university or its auxiliaries.
+These agreements with a third party for a partnership project on private property which will be affiliated with the university and will not be funded in whole or part by public funds, shall be approved by the Chancellor, Executive Vice Chancellor and Chief Financial Officer or designee.
 Board of Trustees action may not be required unless requested by the Chancellor or the Executive Vice Chancellor and Chief Financial Officer.
 “Funded in whole or part by public funds” includes a ground lease at less than the market rate, non-reimbursement of CSU services or utility use, and any other financial advantage that may accrue to a project as a result of use of public funds.

 Mandatory Provisions